 - ensure investors receive the benefits of increased competition (e.g. lower fees and greater fund choice)

 - provide a high degree of investor protection to promote informed and confident investors, by ensuring high standards for the operation and offer of passport funds

 - strengthen the capacity and competitiveness of the region's funds management industry

 - deepen the region's financial markets by improving liquidity and access to finance

-The Asia Region Funds Passport is yet to be implemented in Australia.
-It is proposed to be implemented through amendments to the Corporations Act and a legislative instrument making rules that reflect the Passport Rules annexed to the Memorandum of Cooperation.
+The Asia Region Funds Passport has been implemented in Australia through amendments to the Corporations Act and a legislative instrument making rules that reflect the Passport Rules annexed to the Memorandum of Cooperation.

 - a proposed passport fund must be a regulated collective investment scheme